sergiog23/academic-kickstart/content/post/Search_post/index.md

 [Github](https://github.com/sergiog23/YoutubeSearchClassify/blob/master/README.md)

 ## Challenges faced:
  Some of the challenges I faced when developing Phase in was getting used to dealing with a large data set and implementing TF-IDF without using a prebuilt library.
 My dataset was also not the best for this project because in my Youtube video dataset the textual component in  ['description'] did not give very good insight on the content of the video.
 It had many links to Youtuber's references and information not related to the video.
 Also, when I was trying to tokenize the file I ran into problems because some of the rows sections was empty so it was getting wrong data.
+I got the Search feature working for that dataset but ran into problems when I was doing the classifier, I ended up changing the Data set to an iOS App Dataset I found on Kaggle, it had a better description for each app and did not have as much noise as the Youtube Dataset.
 ## Overcoming Challenges
 Luckily I had many resources available to get me back on the right track.
 I used Pandas a python library that is very helpful to building a dataset.
 For filering out the non-alphabetic content I used a regular expression.
 ## Experiments